 Old-Fashioned Bread Stuffing

-This is our absolute favorite bread stuffing.
-It is very easy to prepare, and the flavor and texture is a classic.
+This is an old family recipe and our absolute favorite bread stuffing.
+It is very easy to prepare, flavorful and has a rich, moist texture that's second to none.
 We've used quite a few different breads over the years and have found we like a soft sourdough best, but any soft textured, relatively dense bread will work.
-Serve alongside our Roasted Brined Turkey with Pan Gravy.

 - 1 pound loaf good quality, firm textured, soft bread, cubed (see notes)

 - 2 cups sweet onion, chopped

 - 4 stalks celery, chopped

 - 6 ounces fresh mushrooms, very finely chopped